longevitytina/contract-commitment-analayzer/README.md

 ## Setup

+> [!TIP]
-Run commands from repository root unless noted.
+> Run commands from repository root unless noted.
+> Keep one terminal for the backend and one for the frontend so manual API checks and UI verification are easier.

 ### 1) Python environment